 Students can access My MPW (the college intranet) from within the college or anywhere via the internet.
 My MPW will show your timetable, a calendar of important dates and any important announcements.
 It also contains the college's VLE (Virtual Learning Environment).
 The VLE has materials for all courses, including details of homework and deadlines.
-Students should check their college email, the VLE and Cloud School page regularly throughout the day.
+Students should check their college email and the VLE regularly throughout the day.